LaurentRDC/dissertation/content/scattering.md

 In writing this chapter, the author has tried original derivations that emphasize concepts that are important for the remainder of this dissertation.
 The derivation of ultrafast diffuse scattering intensity is of particular interest, because it is the only full quantum-mechanical treatment relevant to ultrafast electron scattering specifically in the literature today.

-## Elastic electron scattering and the Lippmann-Schwinger formalism
+## Electron scattering and the Lippmann-Schwinger formalism

 Consider an electron wavefunction $\Psi(\vect{x}, t)$.
 The scattering of $\Psi(\vect{x}, t)$ by an arbitrary potential $V(\vect{x},t)$ is described by the Schrödinger equation:
 $$